+General Remarks

-General Remarks At the date of inspection the property was consistent with age, type and location.
+At the date of inspection the property was found to be consistent with age, type and location.

 Rights of access, land ownership and maintenance liabilities around the periphery of the subjects should be confirmed by inspection of the title deeds.

 The valuation presumes there is a mutual repairing liability for all roof and structural repairs.

 The property has been altered to form the present accommodation and it should be confirmed that all required Local Authority documentation has been obtained.
-Whilst not an exhaustive list this includes the formation of the internal kitchen and shower room.
-Essential Repairs None.
-Estimated cost of essential repairs £ Retention recommended?
-Yes No Amount £
+Whilst not an exhaustive list this includes the formation of the internal kitchen.

+Where areas of maintenance, defects or repairs have been identified within this report it is recommended that, prior to entering into any legally binding sale or purchase contract, further specialist's or contractor's advice and estimates should be obtained, to establish the implications, if any, on a potential offer to purchase or the sale price likely to be achieved for the property.

+Other accommodation - utility room.

+Especial Benefits

+Essential Repairs

+None.

+TVOTIE.

+Retention recommended?
+Yes No